Connect with us

 Leadership Positions

-One of the key areas where efforts have been made toward diversity is in leadership positions within the golf industry.
-Historically, white men have dominated these positions, contributing to a lack of diversity throughout the sport.
-However, organizations such as the PGA of America have launched initiatives to increase the representation of underrepresented groups in leadership positions, including African Americans.
-For example, the PGA of America’s Diversity and Inclusion team is working to create pathways for underrepresented individuals to become PGA Members and leaders in the industry.
+Efforts to increase diversity have been made in leadership roles within the golf industry.
+Historically, these positions have been dominated by white men, leading to a lack of diversity in the sport.
+Organizations like the PGA of America are working to change this.
+Their Diversity and Inclusion team is creating pathways for underrepresented individuals to become PGA Members and industry leaders.

 Making Progress

-Most recently, Fred Perpall became the first Black president of the United States Golf Association (USGA).
-He was elected in February 2023 and began his three-year term leading the USGA Executive Committee.
-Perpall’s election as president of the USGA is a historic moment for the game of golf, and it is a sign of progress and a commitment to diversity and inclusion.
-Perpall’s leadership will help to make the game of golf more accessible and welcoming for all.
+Recently, Fred Perpall became the first Black president of the United States Golf Association (USGA).
+Elected in February 2023, Perpall’s leadership marks a historic moment for golf.
+His role signifies progress and a commitment to diversity and inclusion, making golf more accessible and welcoming for all.

 Image Courtesy